Teatro Real: Company

-Since 1998, the principal orchestra of the Teatro Real is the Orquesta Sinfónica de Madrid.
+Since 1998, the resident ensemble of the Teatro Real is the Orquesta Sinfónica de Madrid.
 The current artistic manager is Joan Matabosch, former director of Gran Teatre del Liceu in Barcelona.
 The current music director of the company is Ivor Bolton, since 2015.
 The current principal guest conductors are Pablo Heras-Casado and Nicola Luisotti.
 Bolton is scheduled to stand down as music director at the close of the 2024–25 season.
 In July 2022, the company announced the appointment of Gustavo Gimeno as its next music director, effective with the 2025–26 season, with an initial contract of five years.